 LOCATE: Child Care supports families by increasing access to child care and parenting resources needed to nurture children and be optimally productive.
-LOCATE: Child Care, through its free Community Line Telephone Service, assists parents in locating and selecting child care best suited to their needs, preferences, and ability to pay.
+LOCATE: Child Care, through its free Community Line Telephone Service, assists families in locating and selecting child care best suited to their needs, preferences, and ability to pay.
 LOCATE Assist is a web-based service for families to search for child care which matches their needs.

-In FY 2020, 2,511 families accessed the LOCATE: Child Care telephone services seeking care for 3,290 children and 9,261 users conducted 31,375 searches for child care.
+In FY 2021, 1,110 families accessed the LOCATE: Child Care Community Line telephone services seeking care for 1,469 children and 8,374 users conducted 25,443 searches for child care.